knowlecules/gekko/replit.md

 - The bot automates YOUR trading strategies - make sure you understand what it will do

 ## Web Interface
-When started with `--ui` flag, Gekko launches a web server (default port 3000) where you can:
+When started with `--ui` flag, Gekko launches a web server (port 5000 on Replit) where you can:
 - Configure trading strategies
 - Run backtests
 - Monitor live trading